petdance/scraps/yapc-2012/exceptions.md

 * eval is much much faster than Try::Tiny, but TryCatch is a little faster than Try::Tiny

 TryCatch has much more clever syntax, but looks dangerouser

+Exception::Class is what Mark recommends as a base, sort of.